 Over the past 45+ years, I have presented numerous fitness, health, and mental health promotion sessions and advocated for trauma-informed care as a guest speaker at mental health professional training programs and webinars.
 I want to inspire others through storytelling about helpful approaches and resources for healing child abuse and creating a path to post-trauma wellness over a lifetime.
 My presentations speak from lived experience and offer a positive message that helps to bridge the gap of understanding between professionals, family members, and persons seeking recovery.

-My first book, TELLINGS: From Wound to Wellspring (Outskirts Press, 2008) and an article written for the public and health professionals during my SAMHSA Fellowship, share my psychological, physical, spiritual, and work recovery process.
-My next book is titled Finding Post-Trauma Wellness.
+My first book, TELLINGS: From Wound to Wellspring (Outskirts Press, 2008), and an article written for the public and health professionals during my SAMHSA Fellowship, share my psychological, physical, spiritual, and work recovery process.
+My next book is titled Finding Post-Trauma Wellness A Story of Resilient Recovery and Resources for Healing Child Abuse will be published by Balboa Press, a Division of Hay House Publishing in 2025.

 2012-13 SAMHSA VOICE AWARDS FELLOWS and mentors from vanguard communications, WASHINGTON D.C., 12/7/2012